AEMacBeath/battleships/README.md

 ### Game play

-At the start of the game, the board is made up of .'s printed to the console<br>
+At the start of the game, the board is made up of .'s printed to the console.
+As show below.
 ![start_game](add screenshot)

 The user is then asked to enter x and y coordinates to make their guess <br>